MohammadAnsariShiri/SCQA-BiOBERT-BiGRU/README.md

 ### 2. Dataset Setup

 This repository does not host the MedMCQA dataset due to its size and licensing.
-You must download it from the official source.
+You'll need to download it from the official source.

-1.  [cite_start]**Download:** Download the dataset from [https://github.com/MedMCQA/MedMCQA](https://github.com/MedMCQA/MedMCQA) [cite: 2031-2032].
+1.  **Download:** Download the dataset from [https://github.com/MedMCQA/MedMCQA](https://github.com/MedMCQA/MedMCQA).
 2.  **Create Folder:** Create a new folder named `data` in the root of this project.
 3.  **Place Files:** Place the `train.json`, `dev.json`, and `test.json` files inside the `data/` folder.